-- A Randomized Controlled Trial of Movement Strategies A Randomized Controlled Trial of Movement Strategies Compared with Exercise for People with Parkinson's Disease
+- A Randomized Controlled Trial of Movement Strategies A Randomized Controlled Trial of Movement Strategies Compared with Exercise for People with Parkinson's Disease This randomized controlled clinical trial was conducted to compare the effects of movement rehabilitation strategies and exercise therapy in hospitalized patients with idiopathic Parkinson's disease.

 - Application of gait analysis in Parkinson's disease This study evaluated with Gait Analysis (GA) kinematic and kinetic alterations in PD subjects, it characterized groups of different severity levels of pathology identified by UPDRS scale and it searched a correlation between GA indices and UPDRS scale.